 Is Cocoa Powder Always Vegan?

-Oftentimes the misunderstanding arises because cocoa powder and chocolate powder are used interchangeably.
+Oftentimes the misunderstanding arises because cocoa powder and chocolate powder can be mentioned interchangeably.
 This gives rise to the notion that they’re one and the same but that’s not true.

 Cocoa powder is not the same thing as hot cocoa mix, which, when combined with hot milk, you can instantly create a mug filled with hot cocoa.
 However, what you’ll find (upon verifying most labels) is that hot cocoa mix is usually a combination of cocoa, sugar, dehydrated milk, and some other ingredients.
 In other words, the hot cocoa mix is, in most cases, not vegan.